Beit Guvrin-Maresha National Park: Burial caves

 The Sidonian burial caves were the family tomb of Apollophanes, the leader of the Sidonian community in Beit Guvrin.
 The Sidonian caves are the only ones that are painted inside.
 The caves were burial caves for the Greek, Sidonian and Edumite inhabitants of Beit Guvrin.
-The first and largest cave has paintings of animals, real and mythic, above the niches where the corpses were laid.
+The first and largest cave, known as the Apollophanes Cave, the "Sidonian Tomb" or "Tomb E I", has paintings of animals, real and mythic, above the niches where the corpses were laid.
 A cock crows to scare away demons; the three-headed dog Cerberus guards the entrance to the underworld; a bright red phoenix symbolizes the life after death.
 The Tomb of the Musicians is decorated with a painting showing a man playing the flute and a woman playing the harp.